• Skip to primary navigation

 • ½ teaspoon salt

-• 1 1/2 cup hulled chopped strawberries (175g)
+• 1 ½ cup (175 g) hulled chopped strawberries

 Instructions

-• Add sugar and stir again.
+• Add sugar and whisk to combine.

 • In a separate bowl, whisk together flour, baking powder, corn starch, and salt.